How easy/hard it is to switch baby from breastmilk to formula

 Your goal might be different: my mother breastfed me for 6 months with a bottle of formula every night.
 There are many ways to feed and bond with a baby.
 Just make sure you know what you want and stick to your guns.

 Do I make this sound easy peasy?
 Trust me, it wasn’t.

 One bizarre Sunday afternoon we rushed back from a restaurant lunch with a hungry baby.

-Side by side on the sofa my husband was feeding our last few millilitres of breastmilk to baby boy while I desperately expressed some more because I didn’t want to increase the amount of formula for that day.
+Side by side on the sofa my husband was feeding our last few milliliters of breastmilk to a baby boy while I desperately expressed some more because I didn’t want to increase the amount of formula for that day.
 Not what I had envisioned doing 4 weeks postpartum…

 I’d love to hear your stories!
 Any advice about mixed feeding or weaning babies off formula?
 Please share in the comments!